Solution

 What are Solutions?

 In the discovery phase of product development, Solutions represents different ways to tackle the Opportunities you’ve identified.
-The connection between these two object types forms the foundation of the approach.
+The connection between these two object types forms the foundation of the Opportunity Solution Tree approach.

 Each Solution can be assigned to multiple Teams in Timebook.
 This allows different groups of specialists to contribute their expertise and ensures smoother progress.